-I would also like to mention Dr Romodin (Moscow), and Mr Volokin (Odesa), leading historians of their respective cities, whose detailed knowledge of them solved many puzzles.
-Yevgeny Volokin has a comprehensive website on Odesa, full of historic information and old photographs.
-He has also co-authored several albums of historic photographs of the city.
+I would particularly like to mention Mr Kalnytsky (Kiev), Dr Romodin (Moscow), and Mr Volokin (Odessa), leading historians of their respective cities, whose great knowledge of them solved many puzzles.
+Mykhailo Kalnytsky has a fascinating journal on Kiev and its inhabitants, and Yevgeny Volokin has a comprehensive website on Odessa, full of historic information and old photographs.

 Google Earth and Google Maps screenshots: Google and the Google logo are registered trademarks of Google LLC, used with permission.

 Contemporary Soviet photographs are generally in the public domain (Russia has a 70 year copyright limit).